September 2, 2019; revised November 12, 2019

 12. Suppose one sees an appealing object and gets attached to it.
 One may then start thinking, speaking, and even taking action on trying to enjoy that sight again and again.
 That leads to the generation of kamma via manō viññāna (generated via vaci and kāya saṅkhārā.)

-- The same happens if one gets annoyed or angry about what one saw.
-Then one would be generating angry thoughts, speech, action.
+- The same happens if we get annoyed or angry about something we see.
+Then we would be generating angry thoughts, speech, action.
 Those are also manō viññāna.
 Such manō viññāna are “kamma viññāna.”

 - Of course, both those cases arise due to avijjā.
-We get attached to a given sensory input because we get attracted to it or repulsed by it (both are done with tanhā; see below).
+We get attached (or get stuck) to a given sensory input because we like it or dislike it (both are done with tanhā; see below).
 Both happen due to avijjā, not knowing the “true nature.”
 One comprehends the true nature when one attains “yathābhūta ñāṇa.”
+We will discuss this in future posts.

 13. We can sort out the difference by seeing that all kamma viññāna have saṅkhārā as precursors.
 They arise when we think, speak, act based on greed, anger, and ignorance.
 I will explain just the case of attachment (tanhā) via greed.